A Guide to Repetitive Strain Injuries – How Much Compensation Can I Claim?

 - Weakness of the affected muscles.

 Repetitive strain injuries are often a combination of these symptoms but initially may occur singularly.
-When the symptoms first become apparent, they may only appear whilst carrying out the particular repetitive activity that has caused the injury, but over time, if left unattended, the symptoms may become increasingly worse and more constant, occurring even when not doing the repetitive action causing ongoing pain and possible swelling of the affected area that can last a number of months.
+When the symptoms first become apparent, they may only appear whilst carrying out the particular repetitive activity that has caused the injury.
+Over time, if left unattended, the symptoms may become increasingly worse and more constant.
+They may occur even when not doing the repetitive action causing ongoing pain and possible swelling of the affected area that can last a number of months.

 Conditions such as carpal tunnel syndrome and tennis elbow are very similar to repetitive strain injuries as they are also the result of continuous repetitive movements of groups of muscles that eventually cause pain and discomfort.

 If you are suffering from any of the symptoms above, you may have developed a repetitive strain injury and be entitled to claim compensation.
-Contact us at Legal Expert to find out how we can help.
+Contact us at Legal Expert to find out how we can help with repetitive strain injury claims.

 A medical examination by a doctor is needed to diagnose an RSI.
 The doctor will carry out a physical examination as well as asking questions regarding the repetitive motions that are thought to have caused the injury, what exactly tends to cause the pain and when is it most likely to occur.